edneville/please/please.md

 # EXAMPLES

 `please -t httpd /bin/bash`
-: Run a shell as the httpd user.
+: run a shell as the httpd user.

 `please -l`
-: To list what you may run.
+: to list what you may run.

 `please -t username -l`
 : to show what username may run. `username` must match the target regex in a `type=list` rule.